etienn8/ros_queuing_system/queue_server/README.md

 * **queue_server_config_template.yaml**: This is a template that contains the server parameters and the configuration of its queues.
 	* `queue_server_name` (string): Indicates the name of the queue and thus will be used as a prefix for all the ROS interfaces of the server and its queues.
+  	* `compute_statistics` (bool, default:false): When true, queues will publish a topic with their time average metrics (queue size, arrivals and departures).
 	* `server_spin_rate` (float): The frquency in loops/sec at which the queue sizes will be published and the real queue will be checked for transmission.
 	* `queue_list` (list): Its a list of the queue configurations.
 Any number of queues can be defined in the list.
 To not forget any queue configurations, copy-paste the content of `queue_config.yaml` in the list to add a new queue and configure it as needed.
 ## Launch files